swiperthefox/python-source-browser/plan.md

 6. Associated with the call stack view, we want to go back thus pop off one or more frames.

+7. Allow user to add notes to symbols, and show them as tool tips.

+   These notes should be saved in a seperate place, without changing originial python source code.

 8. (For later)In the opposite direction of #4, to go the places that using the current definition.
 This needs:

     1. To find out the closed definition where the click is in